ejulia17/CovidSchoolSim/README.md

 # CovidSchoolSim
-Simulation of Covid outbreaks and management using test schemes in schools Preliminary version
+Simulation of Covid outbreaks and management using test schemes in schools (preliminary version)